vishalsanjeevuni/WeatherStream-Pipeline/README.md

 ## Conclusion

-This weather data pipeline demonstrates a modern data engineering architecture using Confluent Kafka, PostgreSQL, and DBT.
-The project showcases:
+This weather data pipeline project demonstrates a modern data engineering architecture using Confluent Kafka, PostgreSQL, and DBT.
+I've built this project to showcase:

 1. **Real-time Data Collection**: Continuous ingestion of weather data from OpenWeatherMap API
 2. **Stream Processing**: Reliable message queuing with Confluent Kafka